 If that’s also out of the question, don’t worry; a great fuss-free idea is to introduce soft textiles with a green foliage theme and a non-existent maintenance level.
 By the way, the tropical theme (or jungle) is trending big now!
 Or, you can create an art gallery wall with some images of green foliage.
 Better yet, do both!

-Before closing, there’s one more idea.
-I left the best for last, because it combines tips #2, #3 and #4!
+Before closing, there’s one more idea for spring editing your home.
+I left the best for last, because it combines tips 2, 3 and 4!
 You could create an accent wall with an amazing wallpaper mural.
 I just loved the one below, because it’s such a great way to create the illusion of a huge window that’s anything but boring!!
 Wild or what?!
 If I only had an available wall to pull this one off… I wish!

 So, what do you think?
-Are you up for any of these?
+Are you up for any of these ideas?
 If you think about it, they are all pretty easy to do.
-The hard part is getting yourself worked up to really do them.
+The hard part is getting yourself worked up to really get around to spring editing your home with a fresh perspective in mind.
 Can’t wait to hear from you!

 Next week I’ll be sharing some outdoor living inspiration.